 Doctors ask about drug or toxic exposures and look for infections or other disorders that can cause the neutropenia.
-They frequently take a sample of bone marrow through a needle.
+They frequently take a sample of bone marrow Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
+Sometimes a sample of bone marrow must be examined to determine... read more through a needle.
 The bone marrow sample is examined under a microscope to determine whether it looks normal, has a normal number of neutrophil stem (precursor) cells, and shows normal development of neutrophils.
 By determining whether the number of stem cells is decreased and whether these cells are maturing normally, doctors may be able to determine whether the problem lies in faulty production of the cells or whether too many cells are being used or destroyed in the blood.
 Sometimes, the bone marrow examination indicates whether other diseases, such as leukemia or other cancers, or infections, such as tuberculosis, are affecting the bone marrow.

 Because people with neutropenia might not have all the typical symptoms and examination findings of an infection, doctors ask people detailed questions about their symptoms and examine them from head to toe.
 Tests are done for any concerning findings, for example, if the person has abdominal discomfort, computed tomography (CT) of the abdomen may be done.

-Even if there are no specific findings, doctors typically also do urinalysis and urine culture, blood cultures, and a chest x-ray.
+Even if no other symptoms are present, if the person has a fever, doctors typically also do urinalysis and urine culture, blood cultures Culture of Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+Doctors suspect an infection based on the person's symptoms, physical examination results,... read more , and a chest x-ray.
 When doctors do a culture, they take a sample of the material being tested (in this case, urine or blood) and send it to the laboratory to grow bacteria or other organisms that may be present.